SkyScreamer: Ride experience

 While the heights of the various SkyScreamer installations vary from park to park, the basic operation of the ride is consistent.
 Riders sit in one of 16 two-seat chairs connected to a gondola mounted on a central tower, which brings the gondola up and down.
 A seat belt is placed over the rider's waist to keep them firmly in their seat, and a lap bar is fastened into place.
 When the ride cycle begins, the gondola rises to the top of the tower, beginning to spin slowly around the central tower and picking up speed as it ascends further.
 By the time it reaches the top, it rotates around the tower at its full speed of approximately 43 mph, with riders rotating around the tower in a circle 98 ft in diameter.
 The gondola remains at the top of the tower for a period of time, then it descends and slows down slightly before returning to the top.
 At the end of the cycle, the gondola lowers to the ground and slows its rotation such that, by the time it reaches the bottom of the tower, all rotation ceases and the riders are able to depart.
 Optionally, SkyScreamer can be set to rotate in the opposite direction during its cycle, such that riders are traveling backwards.
-Thus far, the installations at St. Louis, Discovery Kingdom, Fiesta Texas, New England and La Ronde have operated in this manner, with each running them in this mode during special events or as a limited-time promotion.
+Thus far, the installations at Mid-America Adventure, Discovery Kingdom, Fiesta Texas, New England and La Ronde have operated in this manner, with each running them in this mode during special events or as a limited-time promotion.

 The New England SkyScreamer and Texas SkyScreamer differ from the standard models, although the actual ride experience is intended to be the same.
 The gondola of the two rides hold 12 two-seat chairs instead of 16.
 When the gondola reaches full height, the chairs rotate in a larger circle—124 ft—but at a slower speed—35 mph.